 Is your short term disability insurance income taxable?
 This question is most critical to new parents taking maternity leave.
 Knowing the IRS rules can help you make the most of your payments.

 Are state short term disability claims payments taxable?
 Only five states have a disability program in place and the answer differs for each state as the manner in which premiums are paid differ.
+Most of the taxation questions come from people working in one of these states – they are more likely to file claims because they actually have the coverage.

 California state disability insurance claims are not taxable unless your claims payment is in place of unemployment insurance.
 The premium is 100% employee paid via after tax deductions.
 California SDI also funds the CA Paid Family Leave program which is considered unemployment insurance and thus is taxable.